-A Royal Documentary that was allegedly despised by the Queen resurfaced again recently
+A Royal Documentary that was allegedly despised by Queen Elizabeth II resurfaced again recently.

 In 1968 and 1969, the Royal Family agreed to allow a film crew to follow them around, and document their lives at the time.